 You are more likely to be successful if you combine a variety of different approaches in your job search i.e. do not simply rely on online job boards, but combine this with other approaches such as those outlined below.
 For more insight find out how some of our students got their jobs by reading our blog.
 Careers Centre We offer a huge, searchable database of local, national and international job opportunities, as well as many exclusive student and graduate internship opportunities.

 The ability to network effectively is one of the most useful career skills to have, whether you are in work or seeking work.
-Networking tips for graduate job hunters.
+Many people are put off by the idea of networking for career purposes, but all it really means is getting to know people (and helping them get to know you), helping others and building relationships.
+Some examples of networking: Networking tips for graduate job hunters.
+Engaging with Employers.
 A 10-step guide to effective job hunting.
 1.

 Also in this section you can find out about: Networking is something we do naturally almost every day of our lives.
 We meet friends through other friends and very quickly we have built a network of contacts.
-The principle is exactly the same when it comes to developing and establishing a network to find out about jobs.
-Networking is powerful and important job hunting and vacancy research technique.
-It can be particularly useful where it helps you to find jobs at the earliest stages - where a manager is identifying the need for new graduate level staff and has not yet advertised positions.
-Many senior positions are filled using networking and there is nothing to say that it cannot be the same with entry level graduate roles.
-Recruiters like networking.
 Networking.
 How to make the most of careers fairs.
 Attending a careers fair is the only time you'll get to meet lots of different employers in the same place - here's how to make it a successful and worthwhile day Catch representatives when they are fresh and keen to engage with attendees Careers fairs provide an ideal opportunity to speak with representatives of organisations that you are interested in working for.